 If only closure was always easy like a sea breeze.
 I remember waiting to have a proper closure after a breakup in my early 20s, which of course never happen.
 All I wanted, was a coffee and a sincere conversation about our choices that brought us to the end.

-It was a hard lesson that taught me to pay attention and always share my thoughts and feelings into the present moment.
+It was a hard lesson that taught me to pay attention and always share my thoughts and feelings in the present moment.
 After that, my mindset was wired to never leave hidden strings waiting in the dark to find an end.
-After that life changing event, my relationships (both personal & professional) became better and deeper.
+After that life-changing event, my relationships (both personal & professional) became better and deeper.

 Communication & Connection

 Honesty and the willingness to communicate opened a new world in front of my eyes.
 It took a tragedy to find a deeper meaning in relationships.
 This sad incident helped me to understand that only when we open ourselves to the world, the world is embracing us.
 That’s the foundation of connection.

 Blogging is an activity based on communication and our human need to connect.
 And as with everything in real life, there is a certain way to do it and feel comfortable.

 Human interaction demands to be direct, pleasant, and able to leave some room for healthy disagreements.
 Bust mostly to be polite and show respect to other people.
 After all, good manners never harmed anyone.
 We all need some reasonable instructions to handle reality, right?

 I really appreciate people that have mastered their goodbye moments.
 Let’s say for example, that you are having a cup of coffee with your best friend and at the end, you kissed goodbye and hug each other.
 Would you rather prefer, before you mutually agree to finish your friendly meeting, to get up and run away from you?
 I don’t think so…

 Creating blog posts is like having a conversation with friends.
 There is a topic, different opinions, starting point, the main idea of the conversation, and closure.
 Simple as that!